Plan Your Visit

 Our 50-minute Interurban train rides will take you down the old Sacramento Northern Railroad, an electric line that once ran between San Francisco, Sacramento & Chico.
 The 11-mile round trip rolls through the Solano County countryside, with its pristine, unchanged farmland and its views of Mount Diablo and the surrounding Marshlands.
 Our operating fleet consists of trains dating anywhere from 80 to 110 years old.
 Trains operate every weekend.

 On select days in the summer, the Museum is open for walking tours only.
-Self-guided tours of the Carhouses will be available all day between 10:30am and 3:30pm.
+Guided tours of the Carhouses will be available at select times between 10:30am and 3:30pm.
 Guided tours of Carhouse 3 may be available upon request or by reservation.
 Some displays are only viewable during guided tours due to their historic nature and condition.

 Make us a part of your visit to Solano County!
 The Museum is located about 1 hour from San Francisco or Sacramento and only 35 minutes from the Napa Valley.
 In the local area we have local attractions such as the Jelly Belly Factory and Six Flags Discovery Kingdom for you and your family to visit, as well as areas to hike, bike, gourmet dining and wine tasting in the Suisun Valley.
 If you are looking for day trip ideas check out www.visitfairfieldca.com.

 All tickets for the 2023 season can be booked in advance or by calling our front desk at (707) 374-2978.
-Trains leave on time, so please plan to arrive about 30 minutes before your departure time.
+Trains leave on time, so please plan to arrive about 30 minutes before your departure.

 Regular Admission